vesavlad/datatools-ui/docs/user/editor/schedules.md

 <br>

 ## Editing/Creating Exceptions
-To start editing an exception, select any existing exception (if applicable) on the left pane.
-You will be able to edit properties such as exception name, customize the exception type, select calendars to add, remove or swap and the time range the exception is applied to.
-To make a new exception, click on `New exception` on the top left of the pane (highlighted in yellow).
+To start editing an exception, click any existing exception (if applicable) on the left pane.
+You will be able to edit properties such as exception name, customize the exception type, click calendars to add, remove or swap and the time range the exception is applied to.
+To make a new exception, click `New exception` on the top left of the pane (highlighted in yellow).

 <img src="https://datatools-builds.s3.amazonaws.com/docs/schedules/new-exception.png" style="box-shadow: 3px 3px 3px gray; border-radius: 10px; width: 600px;">